Brian Fallon: Solo career (2016–present)

 Fallon released his first solo album, Painkillers, on March 11, 2016.
 He toured in support of the album with his backing band the Horrible Crowes.
 On April 16, 2016, Fallon released a three-song EP entitled Georgia.
 The EP was a Record Store Day 2016 exclusive limited to 2,000 pressings on 10" vinyl.
 Fallon's second album, Sleepwalkers, was released on February 9, 2018.
 He toured in support of this album during 2018.

 Local Honey, Fallon's third album, was released on March 27, 2020.
 Fallon's fourth and most recent solo album, Night Divine, was released on November 5, 2021.
 The album consists of Fallon's recordings of classic Hymns and Christmas carols.

-The song "You Have Stolen My Heart" off Local Honey was featured in the 2023 feature film Scream VI, along with Billie Eilish, Demi Lovato and Nick Cave & The Bad Seeds.
+The song "You Have Stolen My Heart" off Local Honey was featured in the 2023 feature film Scream VI.

+Fallon recorded a cover of Will You Still Love Me Tomorrow by the Shirelles with Madi Diaz that was featured on the soundtrack for the 2026 movie Ready or Not 2: Here I Come.
+This is the second movie where Samara Weaving has a role that Fallon had a song in, with the first being Scream VI.

+On May 13, 2026, Fallon released "Not Bad for New Jersey" and "Better Before", his first new solo music in five years.
+Both songs were produced by Butch Walker and will be featured on his upcoming album.
+On June 10, 2026, Fallon announced that his fifth studio album, Not Bad for New Jersey, would be released on September 10, 2026.
+The album's third single, "Pearls", was released on the same date of the album announcement.
+The album features guest appearances by Brandon Flowers, Phil Collen and Lori McKenna along with a tribute song to Dee Dee Ramone written from the perspective of his former wife, Vera Boldis.